Tips for Choosing the Best Hiking Boots and Shoes

 BEST FOR COLD CLIMATES AND ALL-YEAR HIKING

 If you do most of your hiking in dry, warm weather, waterproofing might not be necessary.
 But if you like to hike all year and don’t want to worry about weather, it’s probably worth the extra weight to pick up a pair of waterproof and/or insulated hiking boots.
-The insulation, higher profile, and winter-ready grip of the KEEN Summit County boot and the Durand Polar boot for men and women cut right through the elements.
-Gaiter clips on the Terradora Wintershell and Revel III boots are super handy for snowshoeing, too.
+The insulation, higher profile, and winter-ready grip of the KEEN Summit County for men, and Revel III boots for men and women cut right through the elements.
+Gaiter clips on the Revel are super handy for snowshoeing, too.

 BEST FOR YOU